 - Start by creating a UTM for your campaign.
 Use a tool like this one.

 - Go into the Tracking option for your ad.

-- UTM content: This is part of the URL parameter where we suggest you indicate what the ad ID is.
-You can choose an alternative — however ad ID is great because you can track back to which ad is performing well on Google Analytics if you are trying to connect the two data points together.
+- UTM Content: This is part of the URL parameter where we suggest you indicate what the ad ID is.
+You can choose an alternative, but ad ID is great because you can track which ad is performing well on Google Analytics if you’re trying to connect the two data points together.

 - Attribution window: this is what Facebook uses to give credit to conversions.
 One example of this is the seven-day click window — this means that for seven days after a user has clicked an ad and then converted or made a purchase, the ad set is getting credit for that purchase.

 We discussed setting up customer parameters back in Chapter 4.
 Here’s one we like to use when creating UTMs.

 Ad ID is a useful parameter to have within your UTM content.
 Under Tracking in Ads Manager, you can choose that Ad ID is pulled for every single one of your ads and automatically placed within your UTM content.
 You don’t have to manually copy and paste it, which is nice.
 To learn more about setting this up, go to Help and search for ‘custom parameters’.

 To see more custom parameters, go down to the tracking section of your ad and hit Build a URL Parameter This will open up an iframe of dynamic parameters you can use and the different UTMs you can include them in.
 The list of dynamic parameters that you can include are:

 - Ad Set Name

 - Ad Name